What Is The Mandatory Parenting Programme In Singapore?

 What Happens During A Mandatory Co-Parenting Programme?

 To apply for the CPP, parents must use their SingPass account details to log into the Family Development portal.
-The application process is streamlined to ensure minimal delay in scheduling the necessary sessions.
+The application process is streamlined to minimise scheduling delays for the necessary sessions.

 Trained professionals from Divorce Support Specialist Agencies (DSSAs) facilitate the sessions.
 These counsellors are specifically trained in family therapy, child psychology, and divorce mediation.

 Their role is to guide parents through the complexities of co-parenting during and after divorce, addressing emotional and psychological impacts on both parents and children.
-The CPP is composed of two main components: e-learning and consultations.
+The CPP comprises two main components: e-learning and consultations.

 CPP E-Learning Consultation